FierReboro/HanoiFileModifier/README.md

  dddd
  eeeee
 ```
-it seeks the final lines from sfile, appends it to the empty 2nd file(tempfile), and truncates the line from itself(sfile)
+it seeks the final line from sfile, appends it to the empty 2nd file(tempfile), and truncates the line from itself(sfile)
 ```
  sfile:  |  tempfile: